 The clinicopathological characteristics of the 36 patients included in this study are summarized in Table 1.
-Of these patients, 5 patients (16.7%) had favorable risk disease, 26 patients (72.7%) had intermediate risk disease, and 4 patients (11.1%) had poor risk disease according to the Heng risk criteria.12 Nephrectomy was performed in 21 patients (58.3%).
-The rest of the patients underwent ultrasound-guided percutaneous renal biopsy and diagnosed with RCC.
+Of these patients, six (16.7%) had favourable-risk disease, 26 (72.2%) had intermediate-risk disease, and four (11.1%) had poor-risk disease according to the Heng risk criteria.
+Nephrectomy was performed in 21 patients (58.3%).
+The rest of the patients underwent ultrasound-guided percutaneous renal biopsy and were diagnosed with RCC.